-Catalog Course Description: Principles of symbolic logic, set theory, basic function theory, relations, and cardinality.
-Emphasis on developing proof-writing skills, including mathematical induction.
-Credit cannot be given for both MAT 375 and CIS 375.
+Course Description: Principles of symbolic logic, set theory, basic function theory, relations, and cardinality.
+Emphasis on developing proofwriting skills, including mathematical induction.
+Credit cannot be given for both MAT 375 and CIS 275.

 PREREQ: MAT 295

 About This Course: Besides learning some new mathematics that will be relevant in later classes, the main goal of this course is that the student should learn how to write and read proofs.
-We cover at least some parts of each chapter in the text.
-That said, though, notes from the lecture will be at least as important as the text.
+We cover at least some parts of Chapters 1 - 7 in the text.
+There may be additional topics presented by the instructor.
+Therefore notes from the lecture will be at least as important as the text.
 For this reason it will be hard to catch up if you miss class.
 You will need to get notes from another student - I will not provide notes for lectures that are missed.
-Make a math friend from this class.
-There may be additional topics presented by the instructor.
 The emphasis of the course is mastery of the material and methods rather than covering a specific list of topics.
-Thus there is no set daily schedule for the course.
+There is no set daily schedule for the course.
 We will proceed at the necessary pace to master the essential ideas.
 The work you do for the course will include solving problems with applications from the material and writing proofs of claims.